-Lessons on responsibility and appreciation can often fall on deaf ears.
-Brighten up the life lessons with a colorful and fun reward jar!
-Simple incentives like staying up an extra 15 minutes or picking what's for dinner will encourage kids to complete their chores with a smile -- or at least without an audible groan.
+Reminders about the importance of responsibility and appreciation often fall on deaf ears.
+Encourage good behavior and a respectful attitude with colorful and fun reward jar!
+Simple incentives like staying up an extra 15 minutes or picking what's for dinner will encourage kids to complete their chores with a smile—or at least without an audible groan.

 What You Need:

 - Big jar